yoyongxuan/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

     * 2a1.
-Address Book shows an error message.
+CadetHQ shows an error message.

       Use case resumes at step 2.